 I will never forget a friend of mine asking why this next adoption MUST be an infant.
 At that moment, I realized that I was still unconsciously holding onto wanting a newborn.

 I would tell Doug I have grieved and let go of so many things but I’m not letting go of this one, I needed a baby.
 As I held on to this issue, I realized I was making adoption more about what it could do for me, and less about the child I was adopting.
 It took a lot of hard and painful conversations with my community and therapist to realize that adoption can’t solve my infertility wounds.
 It is perfectly fine to want to adopt a newborn baby, but for me, I was thinking a newborn baby would magically take away my infertility.

 It took a LONG TIME to process this.

 This long difficult process of grieving and letting go of so many of my own desires has had the unexpected and miraculous result of me falling madly in love with adoption.
 Adoption for its own sake, not for what I need or can get out of it.
 I now see adoption as a wonderful and life-giving process for someone else.
 Instead of looking at adoption to serve me, I have learned to look at it as a way to serve someone else.
 This journey, though long and at times very hard and painful has made me a better Mom.

 So here are three things I want you to know if you are thinking about adopting after infertility.

-- Realize that no amount of children can heal the wounds caused by infertility.
 Those wounds need to be processed with your community.
-They need time and space, AWAY and separate from your adoption process.
+They need time and space, AWAY, and separate from your adoption process.